 Bear in mind that there are limits to the amount of tax relief you can claim, subject to:

-- If your adjusted income + pension contributions equal £260,000 or more per year, the Annual Allowance is tapered.
+- If your threshold income exceeds £200,000 and your adjusted income (including pension contributions) is £260,000 or more per year, the Annual Allowance is tapered.
 It is reduced by £1 per £2 earned above this threshold, subject to a minimum Allowance of £10,000.

 - ‘Carry Forward’ rules allow you to use the Annual Allowances from the three previous tax years if you are eligible.